LewisTowart/tech258_cloud/security/Security.md

 ![alt text](Markdown_Images/add-subnet.PNG)

 Below are the settings for the DMZ.
+Similar to the public one we are naming it dmz-subnet and adding the starting address.

 ![alt text](Markdown_Images/dmz-sub-set.PNG)

-Now again click on add new subnet and this time we are making the private subnet with the settings below. notice box ticked.
+Now again click on add new subnet and this time we are making the private subnet with the settings below.
+Notice for this one we are ticking the box enable private subnet.
+This is stopping any outbound requests such as internet use.

 ![alt text](Markdown_Images/priv-sub-set.PNG)

-Now add you tags and then review the details, click create when you are happy.
+Now add your tags, review the details and click create when you are happy.

 ### Step 2.